blemasle/gpstracker-firmware/README.md

 # High autonomy GPS tracker.

-This project aims to provides an autonomous GPS tracker based on an Arduino Pro mini as the central unit.
+This project aims to provides a GPS tracker based on an Arduino Pro mini as the central unit.
 Battery saving has been incorporated into every step of the design.
-A custom designed [circuit board](https://github.com/blemasle/kicad-gpstracker) is available to avoid using poorly power efficient boards.
+A custom designed [PCB](https://github.com/blemasle/gpstracker-pcb) is available to avoid using poorly power efficient boards.

 # Features
- * High autonomy
+ * High autonomy (several weeks with a 1700 mAh battery)
  * Automatic acquisition of GPS position
  * Dynamically adjusted positions acquisition frequency based on speed and time of the day
  * Local buffer of 4095 positions with a 512K EEPROM